Meta

 Lines

-Starting with your superimposed lines, you're doing a good job here lining your pen up with the starting point and executing your lines with confidence - both pages are quite well done though the second one really nails down the few little wobbles you were experiencing.
-Next, your ghosted lines and planes are looking bang on with confidence and fairly accurate to boot.
+Starting with your superimposed lines, you're doing a great job lining your pen up with the starting point and executing your lines confidently.
+This confidence carries through to your ghosted lines and planes, which is great to see.

 Ellipses